biolink/biolink-model/docs/index.md

          * [supporting study method description](supporting_study_method_description.md) - A uri or curie pointing to information about the methodology used to generate data supporting an Association.
          * [supporting study method type](supporting_study_method_type.md) - A type of method that was applied in a study used to generate the information used as evidence (e.g. a type of  experimental assay, or statistical calculation, or computational analysis).
          * [supporting study size](supporting_study_size.md) - The sample size used in a study that provided evidence for the association (e.g. 'n' of a cohort for a  clinical study).
+     * [supporting text](supporting_text.md) - The segment of text from a document that supports the mined assertion.
+     * [supporting text section type](supporting_text_section_type.md) - The section of the supporting text of a Text Mining Result within the supporting document.
+This is in the form of the name of the document section (e.g., Abstract, Introduction) that contains the supporting text.
      * [temporal context qualifier](temporal_context_qualifier.md) - a constraint of time placed upon the truth value of an association. for time intervales, use temporal interval qualifier.
          * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.
  * [association type](association_type.md) - connects an association to the category of association (e.g. gene to phenotype)
  * [base coordinate](base_coordinate.md) - A position in the base coordinate system.
 Base coordinates start at position 1 instead of position 0.
      * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.
      * [start coordinate](start_coordinate.md) - The position at which the subject genomic entity starts on the chromosome or other entity to which it is located on. (ie: the start of the sequence being referenced is 1).
+ * [bonferonni adjusted p value](bonferonni_adjusted_p_value.md) - The Bonferroni correction is an adjustment made to P values when several dependent or independent  statistical tests are being performed simultaneously on a single data set.
+To perform a Bonferroni  correction, divide the critical P value (α) by the number of comparisons being made.
+P is always italicized and  capitalized.
+The actual P value* should be expressed (P=.
+04) rather than expressing a statement of inequality  (P<.
+05), unless P<.
  * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
  * [causal mechanism qualifier](causal_mechanism_qualifier.md) - A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
  * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
  * [clinical modifier qualifier](clinical_modifier_qualifier.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
+ * [concept count object](concept_count_object.md) - The number of instances in a dataset/cohort whose records contain the concept in the object slot of an association.
+ * [concept count subject](concept_count_subject.md) - The number of instances in a dataset/cohort whose records contain the concept in the subject slot of an association.
+ * [concept pair count](concept_pair_count.md) - The number of instances in a dataset/cohort whose records contain both the subject and object concept of an association.
  * [context qualifier](context_qualifier.md) - Restricts the setting/context/location where the core concept (or qualified core concept) resides or occurs.
      * [object context qualifier](object_context_qualifier.md)
      * [subject context qualifier](subject_context_qualifier.md)